EAEOMICS/Hybrid-genome-assembly-practice/docs/Laboratory_practice.md

 The sample is placed in a flow cell, where it interacts with nanopores located in a sensor array, and an electric current is applied.
 As each DNA or RNA fragment passes through a nanopore, it causes changes in the ion flow, which alter the current.
 These changes are linked to the passage of specific nucleotide bases through the nanopores, in a process called basecalling, which identifies the sequence in real time.
 A key advantage of nanopore sequencing is that, unlike other technologies, it can handle very long fragments of DNA or RNA without size limitations.

-Given that the studied genome is 5.1 Mb, if you want to sequence your sample using an Illumina MiSeq System with a coverage of 60X, how many reads would you obtain?

 ## Output Discussion

 Our boss has told us that he wants an Illumina sequencing with a coverage of X60 and paired-end reads.
 We have a Miseq in our lab, but as you know there are plenty of Illumina kits to sequence in that machine, so maybe you should first think about the output that you know you are going to get with the specifications that your boss told you.
 Thanks god your old teacher gave you some lessons about how to calculate this during you master.